Skoice/skoice/README.md

 ## Installation

 Once you have downloaded our plugin, simply drop the file in the `plugins` folder of your Minecraft server and start it.
-Join the server with an account that has `skoice.manage` permission or operator privileges and follow the instructions that are sent to you.
+Join the server with an account that has operator privileges (or `skoice.manage` permission) and follow the instructions that are sent to you.

 ## Commands

 ### Minecraft

 - `/skoice configure`: Get instructions to begin the configuration process.*
-- `/skoice tooltips`: Toggle interactive messages, useful on Bedrock Edition or when tooltips are disabled in Minecraft settings.*
 - `/skoice token <token>`: Link a Discord bot to your Minecraft server.*
 - `/skoice language <language>`: Change the language used by Skoice.*
+- `/skoice tooltips`: Toggle interactive messages, useful on Bedrock Edition or when tooltips are disabled in Minecraft settings.*
 - `/skoice link <code>`: Link your Minecraft account to Discord.
 - `/skoice unlink`: Unlink your Minecraft account from Discord.

-*requires `skoice.manage` permission or operator privileges
+*requires operator privileges (or `skoice.manage` permission)

 ### Discord